 - expand the practical knowledge of technical specialists

-The unique format of Cyber Polygon enables the spectators and participants to raise their cyber literacy, enhance the resilience of their organisations and learn to repel cyberthreats on all levels.
+Cyber Polygon 2021 will enable the spectators and participants to improve on their cyber literacy, enhance the resilience of their organisations and learn to repel cyberthreats on all levels.

 In 2020, the live stream gathered 5 million spectators from 57 nations.
 The event featured the world’s leaders and renowned experts, including Mikhail Mishustin, Prime Minister of the Russian Federation, Klaus Schwab, Founder and Executive Chairman, World Economic Forum, top officials from INTERPOL, ICANN, Visa, IBM, Sber, MTS and other organisations.